MP for Argyll, Bute and South Lochaber

 Shadow SNP Spokesperson (Cabinet Office)

 Brendan O’Hara is a Scottish National Party MP for Argyll, Bute and South Lochaber, first elected in 2015.
-He currently serves as Shadow SNP Spokesperson for Cabinet Office, Culture, Media and Sport, and the Middle East, following a career that has included roles such as SNP Chief Whip and several committee assignments.
-His parliamentary work has spanned foreign affairs, elections and disinformation oversight.
+He currently serves as Shadow SNP Spokesperson for the Cabinet Office, Culture, Media and Sport, and the Middle East, and has previously held roles including SNP Chief Whip and various Foreign Affairs-related positions and committee work.

-He votes 100% with his party and has no rebel votes, with attendance above his party’s average (58% vs 36%).
-His record shows support for Universal Credit and NHS funding, generally against stricter immigration controls and the Rwanda deportation scheme, and a mixed pattern on VAT, transgender rights and trade union powers.
+He votes consistently with his party (100% loyalty) and has a relatively high attendance rate (57%, above the SNP average of 35%).
+His record shows support for Universal Credit and NHS funding, opposition to stricter immigration controls, the asylum system, and the Rwanda deportation scheme, with mixed votes on VAT, transgender rights, and trade union powers, and opposition to harsher prison sentencing.

-Declares eight financial interests, including visits outside the UK, gifts and hospitality from UK sources, family members employed, miscellaneous interests and a shareholding.
+He has eight declared interests, including three overseas visits, gifts and hospitality from UK sources, a family member employed, miscellaneous interests, and a shareholding.

 Generated 21 February 2026